Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/backgrounds/README.md

 - Dragonfruits (FTU lore)
 - JungleRat (FTU lore)
 - Zydras (Vulp/Skrell assembly lore, also many ideas)
+- Nerevar (Vulp/Skrell assembly lore, and also many ideas)
 - Lukaster42 (Bankrolling sprites, lots of ideas)
-- Stalkeros (Brought up doing this in proper, also wrote a good chunk of the doc and provided a bunch of feedback)
+- Stalkeros (Brought up doing this in proper, also wrote a good chunk of the initial doc)
 - GoldenAlpharex (Code pointers)